Send SMS

 .

-priority No, it is not.
-Integer Used for messages that need to be delivered quickly.
+priorityNo, it is not.Integer Used for messages that need to be delivered quickly.
 Allowed values are 1 (standard, minimum) and 2 (highest).

 "priority": 1

-deliveryWindows No, it is not.
-Array Possibility to schedule mailings during specific time windows (e.g. weekdays 10:00-10:15).
+deliveryWindowsNo, it is not.Array Ability to schedule dispatches during specific time windows (e.g., weekdays 10:00-10:15).
 You can have multiple windows.

 Parsing rules:

 The call is rejected if time windows overlap.
-If no window is specified one is automatically created according to the rules above.
+If no window is specified, one is automatically created according to the rules above.

 "deliveryWindows": [